TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 14/1 Chronicles 14.1.md

 ---

-And Hiram king of Tyre sent messengers to David, and cedar-trees, and masons, and carpenters, to build him a house.
+Hiram king of Tyre sent messengers to David, and cedar trees, and masons, and carpenters, to build him a house.